BC Provincial Government Initiatives

 The BC Ministry of Environment (BC MOE) is responsible for managing the release of wastes and other contaminants from the industrial and agricultural sectors, with the exception of waste discharges to the air in the Metro Vancouver area, which is under the jurisdiction of Metro Vancouver.
 The pertinent provincial legislation is the Environmental Management Act (EMA), which controls the handling, disposal and release of wastes from industrial, provincial and municipal sources.

 Other BC MOE activities and programs relating to contaminants include contaminated sites/land remediation, air quality, hazardous waste, industrial waste, municipal waste, agriculture, product stewardship/recycling, and water quality.
-BC MOE initiatives on non-point sources of contaminants to the environment include an Action Plan for tackling non-point source water pollution in BC, a website containing a compendium of best management practices (BMPs) from around the world aimed at reducing non-point source pollution, and the development of a stormwater planning guidebook as a tool for local governments to use in planning early actions to prevent adverse effects resulting from the release of stormwater.
+BC MOE initiatives on non-point sources of contaminants to the environment include an Action Plan for tackling non-point source water pollution in BC and the development of a stormwater planning guidebook as a tool for local governments to use in planning early actions to prevent adverse effects resulting from the release of stormwater.

 Until 2010, the provincial government had the lead role in managing and regulating the finfish and shellfish aquaculture industry in BC.
 The province still maintains an active role by licensing marine plant cultivation and issuing tenures for operations on Crown land; issuing business licences under the Fisheries Act; and promoting sustainable aquaculture development.
 However, the responsibility for regulating the aquaculture industry was transferred to the federal government in 2010 and Fisheries and Oceans Canada now administers the Pacific Aquaculture Regulations under the authority of the Fisheries Act.
 However, the discharge of waste from land-based aquaculture facilities is regulated under the provincial EMA’s Land-based Finfish Waste Control Regulations.